antusystem/Tracking_main/README.md

 * Download the latest realase with `git clone https://github.com/antusystem/Tracking_main.git`
 * Go to the folder cd ../Tracking_main
 * Build the menuconfig to make the respective changes to your computer
-* Once it is added as a project, in its propierties check C/C++ Build > Environment check the IDF_PATH if it is correct
+* If you are using Eclipse, once it is added as a project, in its propierties check C/C++ Build > Environment check the IDF_PATH if it is correct
-* Compile clean
+* Compile `make clean`
-* Compile make all
+* Compile `make all`

 It should not indicate any error following this steps.
 Continue reading to learn the location of the GPIO that connect the hardware.